workshopper/learnyoureact/exercises/proptypes/problem.en.md

 ```

 After editing the `index.jsx` file, run your code with `learnyoureact run program.js.`
-You can see that React.js prints `Warning` in the console.
+You can see that React.js prints a `Warning` in the console.
-Read the error and fix Todo so that React.js doesn't print `Warning` in the console any more.
+Read the warning and modify `Todo` to fix it.

-You must use `propTypes`.
+After fixing your code, test it locally by running `node program.js` and

-After fixing your code, test it locally by running `node program.js` and then access `http://localhost:3000` in your browser.
-You should see the HTML you expect.
+visiting `http://localhost:3000` in your browser.

 Reusable Components: https://facebook.github.io/react/docs/reusable-components.html

-After that, do `learnyoureact verify program.js`.
+Once you're confident, run `learnyoureact verify program.js`.